framps/raspiBackupDoc/en/src/faq.md

 ### 38) Where can I ask questions and get help with Linux questions and problems that have nothing to do with *raspiBackup*?

-*raspiBackup* was developed to make it as easy as possible for Linux beginners to back up their Raspberry as easy as possible.
-However, a certain amount of Linux knowledge is necessary.
+*raspiBackup* was developed to make it as easy as possible for Linux beginners to back up their Raspberry.
+However, a certain amount of
+Linux knowledge is necessary.
 Common problems with *raspiBackup* are simple Linux problems.
-Such questions are not answered in the answered in the contact channels.
+Such questions are not answered in the contact channels.
 There are forums with competent members who are happy to help.
 A recommended one is the [German Raspberry Pi forum](https://forum-raspberrypi.de/forum/).
 Another is the [English Raspberry forum](https://forums.raspberrypi.com/).